No individual assignment (essay or exam) will count for more than 40% of the final grade.

-Well in advance of the final examination, students will be informed of the way in which their final grades will be determined, and of the weight of the final examination.
+In the first week of term, students will be informed of the way in which their final grades will be determined, and of the weight of the final examination.

 If students wish to submit the same material in two different courses, they must obtain permission in advance from both instructors.
 If the student does not obtain such permission, the result will be a zero for the material which is submitted the second time.

 Students are fully responsible for submission of essays.
 Students should also keep backup copies.
-Essays not submitted in class should be deposited in the essay box outside the English Department Main Office, Arts & Humanities Building, Room 2G02.
-Instructors will not accept assignments submitted by e-mail unless specifically arranged.
+Essays not submitted in class should be deposited in the essay box outside the English Department Main Office.

 > Do not put essays under office doors.

-> Faxed assignments will not be accepted.Assignments will normally be returned to the student within three weeks of their submission.
+> E-mailed essays will only be accepted with prior permission.Assignments will normally be returned to the student within three weeks of their submission.
 Students will be informed of their term grades when their final assignments are returned.

 In courses with more than one section, the final examination may be common to all sections, but instructors have the option of setting individual examinations.

-All requests for Special Examinations, Incomplete Standing, or Aegrotat Standing must be presented by the student in writing to the Dean of their Faculty.
+All requests for Special Examinations, Incomplete Standing, or Medical Accommodation must be presented by the student in writing to the Dean of their Faculty.

 See Undergraduate Grading Criteria